ryandrewjohnson/react-localize-redux/docs/faq.md

 ---------------

-## How do I retreive a translation for a language other than active language?
+## How do I retrieve a translation for a language other than active language?

 Let's say your app's active language is English, but you want to display a single translation in French.
 You can accomplish this by overriding the `translate` function's `defaultLanguage` option.